 Given the high statistical significance of all clustering solutions, we qualitatively assessed the silhouette scores of our real clustering solutions.
 Silhouette scores reached a local maxima with three clusters, suggesting that this simple organizational scheme explained a surprisingly high amount of the data.
 Silhouette scores then dipped and reached another local maxima using nine clusters.
 Beyond nine clusters, silhouette scores marginally increased, but in our estimation not sufficiently so to warrant the increase in complexity in the clustering solutions.
 Thus, we selected three and nine regions as the most useful clustering solutions, but note that solutions with 12 and 14 regions also showed high silhouette scores, and sensible solutions, thus we include them as a supplement (Figure SII).

-Coactivation profiles of mFC clusters
+Coactivation profiles of MFC clusters

-To calculate coactivation profiles of each cluster, we performed a whole-brain meta-analysis of studies that activated each mFC parcel.
-This analysis resulted in a whole-brain map indicated the extent to which voxels activated in the studies that activated each mFC parcel.
+To calculate coactivation profiles of each cluster, we performed a whole-brain meta-analysis of studies that activated each MFC parcel.
+This analysis resulted in a whole-brain map indicated the extent to which voxels activated in the studies that activated each MFC parcel.
 We selected studies that activated at least 25% of voxels in a given parcel and then performed a forward-inference meta-analysis.
 See the section below on meta-analysis for more details on the procedure.

-For the threecluster solution, we visualized whole-brain coactivation across the brain using axial slices.
-To reduce the complexity of this map, we thresholded the coactivation maps using false discovery rate.
-For the ninecluster solution, it was challenging to visualize many clusters across the entire brain.
-Instead, we employed a ROI based approach, in which we calculated the mean coactivation for ROIs across the brain with each mFC parcel, and visually represented the coactivation in a heat map (Figure 4).
-First, we generated 40 whole-brain ROIs the same k-means clustering approach outlined above applied to a whole-brain MNI mask; 40 regions were used because they struck a balance between anatomical specificity and interpretability, approximating the number of regions in Brodmann’s classic anatomical divisions. mFC clusters were removed from the whole brain ROIs, so as to examine connectivity of the mFC specifically with the rest of the brain.
-This process resulted in 34 regions, and the mean coactivation between mFC regions and each ROI was calculated by masking the whole-brain coactivation matrix we calculated above.
+For the three-cluster solution, we visualized whole-brain coactivation across the brain using axial slices.
+To reduce the complexity of this map, we thresholded the coactivation maps using the false discovery rate.
+For the nine-cluster solution, it was challenging to visualize many clusters across the entire brain.
+Instead, we employed a ROI based approach, in which we calculated the mean coactivation for ROIs across the brain with each MFC parcel, and visually represented the coactivation in a heat map (Figure 4).
+First, we generated 40 whole-brain ROIs the same k-means clustering approach outlined above applied to a whole-brain MNI mask; 40 regions were used because they struck a balance between anatomical specificity and interpretability, approximating the number of regions in Brodmann’s classic anatomical divisions.
+MFC clusters were removed from the whole brain ROIs, so as to examine connectivity of the MFC specifically with the rest of the brain.
+This process resulted in 34 regions, and the mean coactivation between MFC regions and each ROI was calculated by masking the whole-brain coactivation matrix we calculated above.

 Topic modeling